Harshal0902/YeeHaw-Hacks-2/README.md

 Our web app "Conquer the West" is built with features:

+- Choose your opponent and challenge them to a duel.
+- Climb up the leaderboard and conquer the wild west.
 - Challenge different opponents and survive the quest.
 - Users can come and create rooms and invite their friends.
-- Climb up the leaderboard and conquer the wild west.

 ## ⚙️ How we built it